huggingface/blog/sempre-health-eap-case-study.md

 ### How do you apply Machine Learning at Sempre Health?
 Here at Sempre Health, we receive thousands of text messages from the patients on our platform every single day.
 A huge portion of these messages are messages that we can actually automatically respond to.
 So, for example, if a patient messages us a simple _“Thank you”_, we can automatically reply with _“You're welcome”_.
 Or if a patient says _“Can you refill my prescription?”_, we have systems in place to automatically call their pharmacy and submit a refill request on their behalf.

-We're using machine learning, specifically natural language processing, to help identify which of these thousands of text messages that we see daily are ones that we can automatically handle.
+We're using machine learning, specifically natural language processing (NLP), to help identify which of these thousands of text messages that we see daily are ones that we can automatically handle.

 ### What challenges were you facing before the Expert Acceleration Program?